SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/ui-migration.md

 [Redirect][redirect] integration.
 This is because Seamless View is hosted by you.
 As the Redirect page is hosted by us, we also handle the responsibilities.

-To read more about how PCI-DSS affects you, we have further reading avaliable in [Danish][da]{:target="_blank"}, [Finnish][fi]{:target="_blank"}, [Norwegian][no]{:target="_blank"} and [Swedish][se]{:target="_blank"}.
+To learn more about how PCI-DSS affects you, we have further reading avaliable in [Danish][da]{:target="_blank"}, [Finnish][fi]{:target="_blank"}, [Norwegian][no]{:target="_blank"} and [Swedish][se]{:target="_blank"}.